wp-plugins/keep-backup-daily/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.htmlKeep Backup Daily backup your wordpress database and email to you daily, weekly, monthly and even yearly according to the settings.

 == Frequently Asked Questions ==
-1. Do this plugin support backup file download?
+1. Does this plugin support download backup file?
 Answer: YES

 2. Is it secure?
 If yes, how?